antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 about biological processes, why would this be?**

 ______

+### Heatmaps and the WNT pathway

 The WNT pathway is an important signal transduction cascade that plays an important role in diverse biological processes.
 The dysregulation of the WNT pathway has been observed in several cancers including colon cancer.

-### The WNT pathway

 In the next sections we will regularly be using heatmaps to find subgroups of samples or genes that show similar expression profiles.
 Heatmaps perform unsupervised hierarchical clustering of samples.
 The algorithm uses the